arcticmatt/fair-launch-nextjs/README.md

 fair-launch new_fair_launch -e devnet -k ~/.config/solana/id.json -u test04 -f 0.0001 -s 0.1 -pe 2 -pos "2021 Oct 30 11:30 PST" -poe "2021 Oct 30 11:50 PST" -pte "2021 Oct 30 12:20 PST" -ts 0.1 -n 2 -arbp 5000 -atc 1 -sd "2021 Nov 07 08:00 PST"
 ```

-It will output a fair launch ID.
+It will output a fair launch address.

 Use `fair-launch new_fair_launch --help` to see what all the options are.
 Here's some additional info: